How to Shop Secondhand

 An Easy Way to Shop Ethically

 Shopping secondhand can also help change the world.
 Buying used prevents more products from being mass-produced in sweatshops.
 Buying second hand also helps the environment.
 Since I cannot always find (or afford) ethically-made products, I frequently rely on secondhand purchases.
 Here are 8 tips for getting started shopping secondhand:

 Do a Google search or ask for recommendations on the best local thrift stores.
 Thrift stores provide local jobs, low-cost goods for those in need, and also often support local charities or schools.

-For higher-end used clothing, find a local clothing swap (or start one), try a consignment shop or check out Silkroll.
+For higher-end used clothing, find a local clothing swap (or start one), try a consignment shop or check out The Bluebird Collective or Silkroll.
 (You can also join the Facebook group "Buy, Sell, Trade: All Things Ethically Made" to find lightly-used ethical & fair trade clothing.)

 Try garage sales.
 If you have the time on a sunny weekend, you can find lots of great deals and meet people in your community.
 Plus often there are community, church, and organization rummage sales which raise money for worthy causes.